Visiting Without a Car

 - Public bus (RTC): You can take the 800 bus (get off at Bardy #1756) for a visit to Domaine Maizerets, where the trails criss‑cross landscaped areas and natural woodlands.

-- Shuttle: Mont-Sainte-Anne and Le Massif ski areas are both easily accessible from Québec City.
+- Shuttle: *Not in service for season 2021-2022* Mont-Sainte-Anne and Le Massif ski areas are both easily accessible from Québec City.
 Just hop on the Ski Bus, which picks up passengers at all the major hotels in the city centre.

-- Shuttle: you can take the Ski Bus out to Mont-Sainte-Anne for a dogsled tour with Les Secrets Nordiques.
-There’s also Aventures Nord-bec Stoneham and Aventure Inukshuk, which run a shuttle service that can pick passengers up from any hotel in Old Québec.
+- Shuttle: Aventure Inukshuk runs a shuttle service that can pick passengers up from any hotel in Old Québec.

 - Shuttle: Quatre Natures offers a day-long backcountry skiing package with a professional guide that includes all the necessary equipment as well as transportation to and from Québec City.